Five Points Station Rehabilitation

 RIDER ALERT

-Beginning Feb.
-22, the North-South (N-S) Center Platform at Five Points will be closed for approximately two months for platform replacement.
-All customers traveling northbound or southbound must exit and board trains on the outer platforms instead of the center platform.
-Please follow signage and station announcements.
+Beginning Saturday, Nov.
+1, the East-West (E-W) Center Platform at Five Points will be closed for approximately two months to replace ceiling, flooring and install new benches for a more enhanced station.
+All customers must exit and board trains on the outer platforms instead of the center platform at Five Points.
+Please follow signage.
 Elevators remain in service.
 Some weekend single tracking will occur.
 For more single tracking information,

 click here.